luftj/RESTceiver/README.md

 ## Configuration

 Channels are supplied in the [configuration file](config.json) with a name and their address.
-HTTP, RMTP, or anything else compatible with ffmpeg will work.
+HTTP, RMTP, or anything else readable by ffmpeg will work.

 ## Known issues